SVyatkin/ads-bdd/README.md

 ```

-### create new client using asset instanceId aka zone or Predix-Zone-Id (Header's name) from predix-asset\instanceId field value and put it as predix-asset.zones.<predix-asset\instanceId>.user
+### Create new client using asset instanceId aka zone or Predix-Zone-Id (Header's name) from predix-asset\instanceId field value and put it as predix-asset.zones.<predix-asset\instanceId>.user

 ```
 $ uaac client add uaa_client_bdd